Shining Soul II: Gameplay

-Each character is able to equip up to three weapons and three items for use, and switch between them at any time.
-The player can get 3 extra slots for either by equipping the Backpack or Knapsack.
-Attacks are performed by tapping the attack button, or holding to charge a more powerful attack.
-Beyond regular equipment, a "Soul" item can also be equipped; it is charged by defeating enemies, and unleashed to inflict massive damage on nearby enemies.
+Each character is able to equip up to three weapons and three items for use and switch between them at any time.
+The player can get 3 extra slots either by equipping the Backpack or Knapsack.
+Attacks are performed by tapping the attack button or holding it to charge a more powerful attack.
+Beyond regular equipment, a "Soul" item can also be equipped; it is charged by defeating enemies and unleashed to inflict massive damage on nearby enemies.
 They come in various elemental types and levels of effectiveness.
 They are graded on the Roman numerals I, II, III, IV and V, with V being the strongest and taking the longest to charge up.

-Characters also have resistances to a number of elements: Fire, Ice, Thunder, Light, Dark and Poison.
+Characters also have resistance to a number of elements: Fire, Ice, Thunder, Light, Dark and Poison.
 These can be raised by equipment, but also through endurance: by taking damage of a particular elemental kind, they can increase their resistance to it, but being killed by an attack of that type will decrease the resistance level by a point.

 Multiplayer

 The multiplayer is very similar to that of Diablo.
 The player characters navigate the dungeon and attack monsters.
 Players can give items to each other by throwing or dropping them.
 The party can only move to the next area when every player character has either passed the exit point of the current area or died.
-Opening the inventory window does not pause the game (in singleplayer or multiplayer), so some players can reorganize their inventory while others engage in combat.
+Opening the inventory window does not pause the game (in single-player or multiplayer), so some players can reorganize their inventory while others engage in combat.
 Some classes are more useful in multiplayer, such as the priestess or archer.